SEO Corporate Reputation Management

 Now is the time to create a comprehensive content marketing strategy that incorporates all forms of material to expand your digital asset inventory.
 You must consider options other than blogging.
 Social media, customer reviews, videos, graphics, biographies, press releases, and much more are all part of content marketing.
 If you’re not thinking this big, your content strategy isn’t as strong as it should be.

 5. Claim and improve social accounts for Google rankings

 Now is the moment to invest on a strong social media presence if you haven’t already.
-Customers use social media to convey their impressions of your company.
+Also, customers use social media to convey their impressions of your company.
 They are used by prospective employees to assess your company culture and staff engagement.
 Executives also use Twitter and LinkedIn to identify themselves as industry thought leaders.

 Social media accounts are also beneficial to your SEO reputation management strategy since they allow you to take up more space in the SERPs.
 As a result, you must take control of as many profiles related with your company as feasible.
-Optimized, professional social media profiles perform well in the SERPs, allowing you to connect with consumers and stakeholders while driving bad information to the bottom.
+Therefore, optimized, professional social media profiles perform well in the SERPs, allowing you to connect with consumers and stakeholders while driving bad information to the bottom.

 6. Create a presence on review sites.